S-Mancl/textual-adventure-C/README.md

 This is a (crazy) project I made for my Cybersecurity Programming Classes.
 Here are some interesting features:
 ## A complete world to explore - freely
 I always hated the stories which allow you to see a beautiful world behind... and don't let you explore it freely.
 In this game, you can travel as you want, since no plot is forcing you in a predetermined direction.
+You choose your own way
 ## The world isn't static
 If you interact with the world, it changes.
 If you destroy a room, travel the world, and then return, you'll see it still destroyed.
+You can also avoid to destroy random rooms, you know?
 ## There are several items to get, and spells to use
-As in every game should be, no single item is necessary: there is always another way around.
+As in every game should be, no single item is necessary: there is always another way.
-## Random encounters, to enliven the world
+## Random encounters
 Does this feature even need more text to explain it?
+Random encounters can be deactivated from the settings (command: settings)
 ## NPCs
 There are NPCs, with different alignments, and different interactions based on the alignments
 ## Session achievements